-1.2 Input data
+1.3 Input data

-1.2.1 Why raw counts?
+1.3.1 Why raw counts?

-As input, the DESeq2 package expects count data as obtained, e.g., from RNA-Seq or another high-throughput sequencing experiment, in the form of a matrix of integer values.
+As input, the DESeq2 package expects count data as obtained, e.g., from RNA-seq or another high-throughput sequencing experiment, in the form of a matrix of integer values.
 The value in the i-th row and the j-th column of the matrix tells how many reads have been mapped to gene i in sample j.
 Analogously, for other types of assays, the rows of the matrix might correspond e.g. to binding regions (with ChIP-Seq) or peptide sequences (with quantitative mass spectrometry).
+We will list method for obtaining count tables in a section below.